tile-dev/tile-dev.github.io/docs/dev/projects.md

 ### Directory Layout

-Tile projects follow a known filesystem layout, to makejumping between projects much simpler.
-The layout below describees that basic layout of a Tile Project, inclufing the configuration and all python code and data used for the solution.
+Tile projects follow a known filesystem layout, to make jumping between projects much simpler.
+The layout below describes that basic layout of a Tile Project, including the configuration and all python code and data used for the solution.

 ```bash
 my-tile-project/